 3. Choosing The Wrong Loan or Lender

 Shop around.
 Finding the best mortgage and talking with a bunch of lenders, submitting mountains of paperwork like tax returns and pay stubs is a hassle, but this is one area you can’t be too careful with.
 Lenders vary greatly so at a minimum you’ll probably want to talk with five lenders at a minimum.
 It’s not the most enjoyable aspect of buying a home, but trust me, getting tricked into paying points or working out some unconventional loan just to get the deal done could literally cost you tens of thousands of dollars.

 Seriously, ask questions at every step of the process.
 You could be stuck with this loan for many, many years, so making sure you understand every detail about the loan, the rates, the points, the total costs, will ensure you know what you’re getting into.
+There are so many things that you will be most likely doing with for your first time, like what’s a good credit score, for example.
 There’s no such thing as a stupid question, so if you honestly don’t understand something, simply ask.